This post may contain affiliate links. Please read our disclosure policy.

 • 1 cup shredded Parmesan cheese

-• 1-2 tablespoon favorite hot sauce If desired for extra spiciness
+• 1-2 tablespoons favorite hot sauce (optional, for extra heat)

 • 4 bell peppers any color

-• Optional for serving: Hot Sauce, spicy chili flakes, fresh chopped herbs
+• Optional for serving: hot sauce, crushed red pepper flakes, fresh chopped herbs

 Instructions

-• Heat the oil in a large pan to medium heat.
-Season the chicken with a pinch of salt and pepper, then add to the pan.
-Cook for 6-8 minutes, stirring occasionally, until the chicken is mostly cooked through.
-Transfer cooked chicken to a plate and set aside.
+• Heat the oil in a large skillet over medium heat.
+Season the chicken with salt and pepper, then add to the skillet.
+Cook for 6 to 8 minutes, stirring occasionally, until mostly cooked through.
+Transfer to a plate and set aside.

-• Add the onion and jalapeno peppers to the same pan and cook for 5 minutes to soften.
-Add garlic and cook another minute, until you can smell the gorgeous garlic.
+• Add the onion and jalapeno peppers to the same skillet.
+Cook for 5 minutes until softened.
+Add garlic and cook another minute until fragrant.

-• Add the rice and stir.
-Cook for a couple minutes, stirring frequently, to very lightly brown the rice.
+• Stir in the rice and cook for 2 minutes, stirring frequently, to lightly toast.

-• Stir in tomato paste, vegetable broth, smoked paprika, cayenne, oregano, salt and pepper, and hot sauce if using.
-Stir and bring to a quick boil.
+• Add the tomato paste, vegetable broth, smoked paprika, cayenne, oregano, salt, pepper, and hot sauce if using.
+Stir to combine and bring to a boil.

-• Reduce heat and simmer uncovered for about 20 minutes, or until the rice has absorbed all of the liquid and is softened to your liking.
-If it needs more cooking, add a bit more broth and keep it simmering until you love the texture.
+• Reduce heat to low and simmer uncovered for about 20 minutes, or until the rice has absorbed the liquid and is tender.
+Add more broth if needed.

-• While the rice is cooking, bring a large pot of water to a boil.
-Slice the tops off of the bell peppers and remove the innards.
-Slice them in half lengthwise Boil them for 5 minutes to slightly soften.
+• While the rice cooks, bring a large pot of water to a boil.
+Cut the tops off the bell peppers and remove the seeds.
+Slice in half lengthwise.
+Boil for 5 minutes to soften slightly, then drain well.

-• Stir the Parmesan cheese and reserved chicken into the rice mixture.
+• Stir the reserved chicken and Parmesan cheese into the rice mixture.

 Notes